sarnold/foss-armv7-platform-bsp/README.rst

 Replace the repo init command above with one of the following:

-For developers - rocko
+For developers - thud

 ::

-  $ repo init -u https://github.com/sarnold/foss-imx6-platform-bsp -b oe-morty
+  $ repo init -u https://github.com/sarnold/foss-imx6-platform-bsp -b poky-thud

 For intrepid developers and testers - master